hspencer/cutestrap/kss-html/homepage.md

 <div class="wrapper wrapper--large ta-center">
-  <h1 class='ft-tilt uc fs-jumbo ft-shadow'>WOMstrap</h1>
+  <h1 class='tilt uc fs-jumbo text-shadow-soft'>WOMstrap</h1>
   <p class='fw-light fs-jumbo'>A sassy, opinionated CSS Framework for WOM.
 A tiny yet powerfull alternative to Bootstrap.</p>
 </div>

 <h2>Typography</h2>

 <p>
-  All the typography is sized using rems to baseline of 24px by default and 30px above 960 width viewport.
+  All the typography is sized using rems to baseline of <span class='fw-bold'>24px</span> by default and 30px above 960 width viewport.
 Every element adheres to this baseline grid with perfect vertical rhythm.
 </p>

 <h1>Headline 1</h1>